Perfecting Westminster

 copied immediately.
 This paper already circumscribes

-and presents the amazing opportunity.
+and presents this opportunity.
 I am asking a large

-it is only a fraction of the value to society.
+And I ask only a fraction of its value to society.

 British Tourism is 250 Billion per year.
 And there are